nirmata/nirmata-aws-alb-integration/README.md

       type        = list(string)
     }
     ```
+3. Update the `provider.tf` file with your aws sso profile:

+    profile = "dev-test"

-3. Run Terraform commands to deploy the infrastructure:
+4. Run Terraform commands to deploy the infrastructure:

     ```bash
     terraform init
     terraform apply
     ```

-4. Confirm the changes and apply them.
+5. Confirm the changes and apply them.

-5. The ALB DNS name will be displayed as an output.
+6. The ALB DNS name will be displayed as an output.
 Access your application using this DNS name.

 ## Clean Up